-Within the MEV, agricultural uses are encouraged and permitted as interim uses until the lands are developed in accordance with the policies of this Plan.
+Within the MEV, agricultural uses are permitted as interim uses until the lands are developed in accordance with the policies of this Plan.
 Where feasible, development should be phased to maintain these lands as interim uses.
-An Agricultural Impact Assessment on the potential impact of urban development on existing agricultural operations, including the compliance with Minimum Distance Separation formulae, has been carried out and its recommendations will be considered with respect to future development.
+An Agricultural Impact Assessment on the potential impact of urban development on existing agricultural operations has been carried out and its recommendations will be considered with respect to future development.